moderntribe/square1-global-docker/README.md

 off` each time after starting or restarting projects.

 1. cd anywhere in your SquareOne project.
-1. show the current status: `so xdebug`
+1. show the current status: `tribe xdebug`
-1. disable xdebug: `so xdebug off`
+1. disable xdebug: `tribe xdebug off`
-1. enable xdebug: `so xdebug on`
+1. enable xdebug: `tribe xdebug on`

 ### Migrate a production database to your local